Editor’s Note: This conversation is part of our “Future State Of” series. It has been edited for length and clarity.

 DR: It’s been a pleasure.
 Thank you.

-Visit Samsung’s AppStack marketplace for discounts on best-in-class business software tailored for small businesses.
+Explore exclusive business pricing, financing and trade-in options and other deals on everything from phones and tablets to monitors and memory.
 And keep up to date with the latest announcements and insights by following Taher Behbehani on Twitter.